adessoTurkey/ios-sample-app-swiftui/README.md

 # iOS SwiftUI Sample App

-This is the iOS SwiftUI Sample App created by adesso Turkey for demonstrating the best practices of development and it's processes using example cases.
+This is the iOS SwiftUI Sample App created by adesso Turkey.
+The project serves as a comprehensive showcase of the best practices in iOS development by utilizing latest available technology.
+Other open source

 ## Table of Contents